Video: Made in Georgia

-Recycling guides for three sites are listed below PDF document.
-Click on each link below to download.
+Download the PDF version of the recycling guide for three programs below.
 Each site has is own requirements and a specific list of materials accepted.
 Please review careful so you can drop off the right items at the right place.
 If you have questions call 706-278-5001.

 Electronics Recycling Guide

 Drop-off electronic devices for recycling year round at the Old Dixie Hwy.
 Landfill & Convenience Center in Dalton.
 A drop-off box is available during regular business hours (M-F 7a-6p; St. 7a-3p).
 Below is a list of devices accepted from Whitfield County residents.
 Please note that there is a $10.00 fee for television sets and computer monitors with a tube or CRT (cathode ray tube).
 All other items can be dropped off for free.

 Items Accepted: Desktops, Laptops, Servers, Mainframes, Network Hubs, Network Switches, Cell Phones, Desktop Phone and Systems, Keyboard, Mouse, Check Processing, Gaming Consoles, LCD Monitors, CD-ROMs, Floppy Drives, Circuit Boards, Power Supplies, Hard Drives, UPS and UPS Batteries, Ni-MH/Ni-CAD Batteries, Lithium Batteries, Blu-Ray Players, Cable/Wire, Gaming Controllers, Toner/Inkjet Cartridges, Printers, Fax Machines, Copiers, Scanners, Electric Typewriters, Modems, Stereos, VCR, Radios, DVD Players, CD Players, Dock Stations, Smart Phones, Tablets, MP3 Players, Video Gaming Consoles, eBook readers.